muxinc/video-course-starter-kit/README.md

 This project demonstrates how you can use Next.js and Mux to build your own video course platform.
 You might use this repo as a starting point for building your own membership-gated video course platform.

-Feel free to browse the source code to see how you can use Mux's video APIs to upload, encode, and playback videos in your Next.js app.…
+Feel free to browse the source code to see how you can use Mux's video APIs to upload, encode, and playback videos in your Next.js app.

+Try out our hosted version of the application at [https://video-course-starter-kit.mux.dev](https://video-course-starter-kit.mux.dev)

 ## Stack details